briancmorrison/brian_data606/proposal.md

 The proposed dataset for this project is a large log of e-commerce transactions with a range of associated details.
 The dataset can be accessed [here](https://www.kaggle.com/competitions/ieee-fraud-detection/data).
 The data was made available through a Kaggle competition held by the IEEE Computational Intelligence Society (IEEE-CIS), and contains real-world ecommerce transactions provided by Vesta, an organization actively targeting digital fraud.

 The dataset is 1.35 GB in size, comprised of four csv files - two training and two testing files, separated by the type of features they contain.
 Two of the files contain transactional data, basic information about the transaction such as product and payment details, and two of the files contain identity data, information about the purchaser such as device and personal information.
+The transactional data contains 392 unique features, while the identity data contains 40 unique features.
 The target variable, feature 'isFraud', is a binary variable representing whether or not the transactional was fraudulent.
 The transactions can be correlated between datasets by an identifying feature, 'TransactionID'.
+The training dataset contains over 590,000 individual transactions, while the testing dataset contains just over 500,000 individual transactions.

 ### Research Question